Check out my custom vibration dampener

 How the Australian Open is Funded

-In other words, the Australian Open generally brings enough cash to fund its impressive prize money.
-For context, the tournament generates revenue from a few key areas, including sponsorships, broadcasting rights, ticket sales, concessions, and merchandise.
+In other words, the Australian Open brings in more than enough cash to fund its impressive prize money, with the tournament generating revenue from sponsorships, broadcasting rights, ticket sales, concessions, and merchandise.

 Although exact figures aren’t available for a revenue breakdown of the Australian Open, we can glean some insight from Wimbledon and the US Open.
 Here’s a look at how those tournaments faired in 2017.